-Every business needs a high-functioning, clean, branded website.
+Every business needs a website that will drive revenue.
 But not every company knows where to start, especially when things in the web design and development industry are continually changing.
-Building a website is a complicated feat, which is why we want to give you a high-level view of how you should approach building yours.
+Building a website is a complicated feat, so we want to give you a high-level view of how you should approach building yours.

-You’ve heard it before: content is king, and it’s true.
+You’ve heard it before: content is king.
+It’s true.
 But to create your website content and offers, you have to:

 - Know your brand’s message